 💡 Success Story: Custom plastic injection molder, The Rodon Group, uses HubSpot as their all-in-one marketing tool.
 "I was impressed with HubSpot’s platform and the company’s methodology on inbound marketing.
 There really isn’t anything else that can compare to HubSpot, especially manufacturers and medium-sized B2B businesses like Rodon,” said Jill Worth, Digital Marketing Lead at The Rodon Group.
 Investing in an all-encompassing inbound marketing methodology to grow traffic, convert website visitors, and run campaigns at a scale have helped Rodon drive sales from multiple new high-volume customers.

 Manufacturers who want to track the activity on their website should spend some time in Google Analytics and Thomas WebTrax.
 The two platforms complement each other.
 Thomas WebTrax identifies buyers who engage with your company online — both on your Thomasnet.com Company Profile and your website — so that you can track them throughout the buying journey.
-Think of it as an ongoing live feed of the buyers who are engaging specifically with you.
-You can see what website pages visitors are spending the most time on, which channels need more work, which landing pages get the most leads, etc.
+Think of it as an ongoing live feed of the buyers engaging specifically with you.
+You can see what website pages visitors spend the most time on, which channels need more work, which landing pages get the most leads, etc.

 - The Difference Between Google Analytics vs Thomas WebTrax